 Whether you plan on sampling the cuisine at Catalonia Barcelona Plaza Hotel or not, trying a few of their divine cocktails is a must.
 Their bartenders have a knack for creating refreshing, fruit-infused blends that remain delicious right down to the last drop.
 The Spicy Margarita is a perfect example, combining the citric zing of lime juice with a spicy kick that gives the drink its name.
 Other gin-based cocktails utilise lemon and lime mixers for the perfect cooling beverage.

-For the full Catalonia Barcelona Plaza Hotel treatment, make sure to try some tapas dishes or stay for a full al fresco dinner.
-Although the menu’s Catalan – English translation leaves a lot to be desired, fortunately, no matter what you order, it is guaranteed to be top quality cuisine.
+For the full Catalonia Barcelona Plaza Hotel treatment, make sure to try some tapas dishes or stay for the full al fresco rooftop terrace dining at Plaça España.
+No matter what you order, it is guaranteed to be top quality cuisine.
 The sharing options are essentially traditional tapas dishes, including local favourites pan con tomate (crusty bread ‘buttered’ by rubbing tomato, olive oil and garlic) and patatas bravas (fried potatoes with a unique garlic and tomato sauce).
 Also to be ordered are Spain’s internationally renowned croquettes with acorn-fed Iberian jamón.

 The rest of the rooftop’s savoury menu is occupied with healthy salads, fresh fish dishes and two beef plates for the true carnivores amongst you.
 Their Ensalada Caprese is the perfect light accompaniment of delicate mozzarella slices and ripe Spanish tomatoes.
 From the fish selection, the octopus truly stands out, cooked to perfection and served with buttery slices of potato.
 If you ask for recommendations however, the staff are most likely to direct you to the 1.5 kg Galician ribeye steak; a mammoth portion that is intended to be served for two people minimum.

 Finally, as twilight reigns over the well-lit pool area and the view transforms into a dizzying array of neon lights, end your meal with one of the hotel’s homemade desserts.
-Don’t be misled by the name, the Chocolate Sandwich is actually a chocolate cake and undoubtedly the best option for those with a sweet tooth.
+Their Chocolate Sandwich is a delicious authentic chocolate cake and undoubtedly the best option for those with a sweet tooth.
 In contrast, the Pineapple-Coconut-Rum is a mix of fruit and ice cream that will send your tastebuds into ecstasy all the way home.